 2. Establish a competitive pay structure

 Employees want to be paid equitably.
 It is ideal to conduct market research on the pay and benefits offered by competitors for similar positions.
 However, providing employees with a higher salary is not enough; it is important to understand the benefits that employees want and to take that into consideration when determining an employee’s pay structure.

 Employees need to be acknowledged and given praise when due.
 Show appreciation whenever applicable and create a positive work environment where employees can succeed in.
 Employees that feel desired and respected are more likely to stay with the company.

 4. Provide a career path

-Employees want to progress in their career.
-If employees are unable to progress in their job, they will search for another job in which they can progress.
+Employees want to progress in their careers.
+If employees are unable to advance in their job, they will search for another job where they can.
 A career path should be provided to employees to give them a sense of direction and what they can attain if they stay with the company.

 5. Offer flexibility

 In today’s society, a flexible work schedule is highly desirable.
 In fact, studies have shown that a flexible work arrangement has a positive impact on employee retention.
 Allowing employees to choose their work time and providing a flexible work schedule gives employees the ability to balance their work and personal life and hence improves employee satisfaction.

 CFI offers a wide range of financial analysis, accounting, and financial modeling courses.
 To keep learning and advancing your career, the following resources will be helpful: